Episode 2: Gang Massaman

 Once the curry paste is ready, Gai gently simmers it in the rich coconut milk, allowing the flavours to meld and the spices to infuse the liquid.
 The kitchen is enveloped in a sumptuous aroma of royal banquets and ancient culinary traditions.

-As the curry reaches its peak, Gai carefully adds the slow-braised ribs, ensuring each morsel is coated in the velvety sauce.
-The final touch is a sprinkle of chopped parsley and sliced red chilli pepper to complement the creamy, fragrant curry.
+As the curry reaches its peak, Gai carefully adds the chicken, ensuring each morsel is coated in the velvety sauce.
+The final touch is cut potataes and onion to complement the creamy, fragrant curry.

 "Compared to our Green Curry," Gai muses, "Massaman is like a wise elder.
 It's slower, deeper, with layers of flavour that unfold gradually, revealing its true essence with each bite."

 Indeed, as we savour the Gang Massaman, we're struck by the depth and complexity of its flavours.
-The warmth of the cinnamon and cloves, the creaminess of the coconut milk, and the richness of the slow-braised ribs come together in a harmonious symphony that lingers on the palate, a testament to the culinary mastery that has been passed down through generations.
+The warmth of the cinnamon and cloves, the creaminess of the coconut milk, and the richness of the slow-cooked curry.

 In this meal, we experience more than just the flavours of Thailand – we sense the depth of its history, the fusion of its diverse cultural influences, and the respect for traditional recipes that have shaped its cuisine.
 Gang Massaman isn't simply a type of curry; it's a majestic masterpiece crafted with tradition, perseverance, and a steadfast dedication to quality.